-The call passes in the O360 system were reviewed and notes inserted for call passes to indicate any call pass that did not result in an interaction or which did not qualify as a high-stakes interaction.
+The call passes in the O360 system were reviewed and notes inserted for call passes to indicate any call pass that did not result in an interaction, or which did not qualify as a high-stakes interaction.
 The cumulative counseling summaries (CHAMPS) entries for the ASL users were reviewed and any high-stakes interactions were included in the log.
 The assignment history, attendance records, disciplinary cards, MHP database, and crisis watch trackers were also reviewed to ensure any high-stakes interactions were included in the log.
 To the extent any such documentation was not provided with Exhibit A, there was nothing to report on that topic for that individual in the reporting month.
 The interpreter logs reflect all high-stakes interactions identified through a review of the relevant documentation.

-During the reporting period (October 2022), Western ASL users had 13 high-stakes interactions and interpreters were provided for 11 of them.
-One user had two appointments for nurse sick call where an interpreter was not provided.
-The nurse involved was counseled, the Warden addressed the issue at a staff meeting, and the vendor was notified and directed to ensure the issue is not repeated.
-Western does not typically see issues with providing interpreters and will address the rare situation of non-compliance if it arises as it did in October 2022.
+During the reporting period (November 2022), Western ASL users had 14 high-stakes interactions and interpreters were provided for 13 of them.
+One user had a minor disciplinary ticket issued and heard in November and an interpreter was not provided.
+The user requested another individual in custody interpret for him and the adjustment committee members were unaware this was not allowed.
+They have now been reminded of the requirement.
+Western does not typically see issues with providing interpreters and will address the rare situation of non-compliance if it arises.
 The Department will continue to monitor compliance.